covalent-team/covalent/README.md

   1. **Node-object**: the most basic object of Covalent is a node, which can be interpreted as a function f(x).
 The node will contain arguments and returns (args can be intepreted as parameters of a function, returns are return of an argument).
 LeftExec and RightExec allow a node to keep track of the order of the Node Stack (e.g f(A) -> f(B)) so when a program execute, it knows to go from f(A) -> f(B).
+  2. **Node builder**: a node builder builds a node.
+It has a parseJSON method to parse the attributes of a node, and then draw the node onto the screen.
+  3. **Connector**: a connector links two node objects together.
+A connector contains a start point and an endpoint.
+  4. **Connector Builder**: a connector builder contains method to build a connector.
+It calculates the Belzier Curve in bezierCurveCalc(), and handle the logic to make sure that while a return can be map to multiple parameter, each parameter can only be map to one returns.
+  5. **Searchbar**: a searchbar contains the method to render a search bar every time user right click on the canvas, and it allows user to create node, connector onto the screen by choosing for menu attributes from the searchbar.
+  6. **Listeners**: this is the master method that will get called when the Browser Window first open.
+The listener will render a board, then automatically call the method initEventListeners(), which listen for when user press on key or mouse.

 ## To Use
 ```bash